 What is professional writing—and why is it important?

 At its core, professional writing is any communication that helps employees exchange information; persuade and inform others; and build and document knowledge through various types of writing or what is often called “discourse”—internally, with colleagues and employers, or externally to customers and clients.
-All of this writing is focused on achieving a desired outcome.
+All of this writing is focused on achieving a desired outcome and requires not only excellent grammar and vocabulary but also effective organization and style.
 That includes the types of text produced by professionals whose job title includes the word “writer,” such as blog posts and press releases, but also everyday communication like emails and text messages.
 “Genre is a key concept that we feature right from the beginning in our introductory courses,” says Matthew Osborn, Associate Director of the Marks Family Center for Excellence in Writing.
 Osborn teaches PROW 4000: Writing for Social Media, which examines different kinds of social media posts as genres.
 When students observe how a celebratory social media announcement differs from a crisis management response in form as well as content, they can more effectively communicate on those fast-paced platforms without mishap.
 In PROW 1000: Fundamentals of Professional Writing, students may be surprised to find themselves assigned to write a passive-aggressive text message.
 “That one that tends to be most transformative for students,” laughs Ross.
 “They really get a sense of tone, and how you can create tone even with the tiniest snippet of words.”

 Many genres explored in the certificate courses fall outside of what we traditionally think of as writing—including charts, images, and formatting.
 Dana Walker, Lecturer in Critical Writing at the Marks Family Center for Excellence in Writing, tasks students in PROW 2000: Writing with Data with comparing how two economists presented their data differently in an academic article, a news article, and an Instagram post.
 “Same data, just writing for different audiences,” explains Walker.
 “Students are surprised at the rhetorical impact of a slight change in presentation of information in charts and graphs, or what needs to be done to make a table or figure accessible, or how informal or formal they need to be.
 Those are all choices that a writer makes, consciously or otherwise.”